MikeiLL/mz-mindbody-api/readme.txt

 4. Admin Page

 == Changelog ==

+= 2.3.8 =
+Fix issue with events duration length display and enable modal window on events list.

 = 2.3.7 =
 * New parameter for Events - "list=1" to display short list of events